User Privilege Management

 Many user environments are very restrictive in order to limit user access to sensitive data and key applications.
 However, users often require administrative privileges to perform their role.
 For example, the many proprietary systems, system updates, and applications that allow the installation of drivers for devices such as printers, antivirus scans, and so on all require administrative privileges.
 So users typically have full administrative privileges or no administrative privileges at all.

-Application Control secures and protects many corporate desktops by controlling application and network access.
-Application Control 8.1 and higher extends policy management capabilities by providing comprehensive user privilege management functionality.
+Application Control secures and protects many corporate desktops by controlling application and network access - and by providing comprehensive user privilege management functionality.
 User privilege management allows you to create reusable user privilege policies that can be associated with any rules and can elevate or restrict access to files, folders, drives, signatures, Windows Store Apps, application groups, and supported Control Panel components specific to an operating system.

 User privilege management enables enterprise IT departments to reduce access control privileges on a per user, group, application, or business rule basis.
-It ensures users have only the rights they need to fulfill their job and access the applications and controls they require, and nothing else, thus ensuring desktop stability, and improving security and productivity.
+It ensures users have only the rights they need to fulfill their job and access the applications and controls they require, and nothing else.
+This helps ensure desktop stability, and improves security and productivity.
 The perfect balance between user productivity and security is to control user privileges, not at a session or account level, but at the level of an application or individual task.

 With user privilege management, access to applications and tasks is managed dynamically by managing user privileges on demand, in response to user actions.
 For example, administrator privileges can be applied to a named application or Control Panel component for a particular user or user group by either elevating the privileges of a standard user to an administrator level, or dropping the privileges of an administrator to that of a standard user account.